Hussein-Mourad/final-term3/README.md

 This section is going to demonstrate the functionality of the program starting with the required functionality and then going through extra ones.
 First we need to start by the driver code

 ### Main
-In the main function we start by calling `load()` which load the contact to memory and then calls `menu()` which runs inside a while loop at it handles the rest of the program until the user chooses to exit
+In the main function we start by calling `load()` which load the contact to memory and then calls `menu()` which runs inside a while loop at it handles the rest of the program until the user chooses to `Quit`.

 #### Code:
 ```C